 by Chris Clemens

-I had the extreme pleasure of being invited to Nazareth College for a round table discussion with spiritual life leaders from a number of Rochester area colleges.
-Getting an opportunity to meet with and bounce ideas off people from all backgrounds and faith perspectives was an honor all its own, but to have been invited in the first place to share experiences with Exploring The Burned Over District and how area college students could get involved was a remarkable privilege.
-Since I had never visited the college for the purposes of this blog and since the meeting was just 20 feet from the entrance to the chapel, seeing the inside was something that had to be done before departing.
+I had the pleasure of being invited to Nazareth College for a round table discussion with spiritual life leaders from area colleges.
+Getting an opportunity to meet with people from all backgrounds and faith perspectives was an honor all its own.
+I had never visited the college for the purposes of this blog and our meeting was just 20 feet from the entrance to the chapel.
+Seeing the inside made perfect sense while I was on campus.

 While I am eternally grateful for the opportunity to sit amongst such a great group of minds and to have been asked to share the vision for this blog, I am just as grateful for having been given the chance to see the inside of one of the area’s best maintained pieces of sacred architecture.
 Many thanks to Lynne and Ruth of the Center for Spirituality for the experience!

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens